PROFILE

 in economic and military aid from the Soviet

-or Soviet Union) and other Council for Mutual
+country and with other Council for Mutual

 Economic Assistance countries.
 However, Soviet